torchbox/wagtail-grapple/docs/general-usage/model-types.rst

         Any positional arguments that you want to pass on to the nested type.

+    .. attribute:: GraphQLString.required

+        Represents the list as non-nullable in the schema, This promises the client that it will have an array will be returned.

+    .. attribute:: GraphQLString.item_required

+        Represents the fields in the list as non-nullable in the schema, This promises the client that it will have an array will be returned items that won't be null.

     .. attribute:: **kwargs

         Any keyword args that you want to pass on to the nested type.

         One keyword argument that is more powerful with Collections is the `source` argument.
 With ``GraphQLCollection``, You can pass a source string that is multiple layers deep and Grapple will handle the querying for you through multiple models (example below).